jjgomera/iapws/docs/modules.rst

 * R1-76(2014): Revised Release on the Surface Tension of Ordynary Water Substance, :func:`iapws._iapws._Tension`
 * R2-83(1992): Release on the Values of Temperature, Pressure and Density of Ordynary and Heavy Water Substances at their Respectives Critical Points, :func:`iapws._iapws`
-* R3-84(2005): Revised Release on the IAPS Formulation for the Thermodynamic Properties of Heavy Water Substance, :func:`iapws.iapws95.D2O`
 * R4-84(2007): Revised Release on Viscosity and Thermal Conductivity of Heavy Water Substance, :func:`iapws._iapws._D2O_Viscosity`, :func:`iapws._iapws._D2O_ThCond`
 * R5-85(1994): Release on Surface Tension of Heavy Water Substance, :func:`iapws._iapws._D2O_Tension`
 * R6-95(2016): Revised Release on the IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use, :func:`iapws.iapws95.IAPWS95`